EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 ## Subscribing to `$all`

 Subscribing to `$all` is much the same as subscribing to a single stream.
-The handler will be called for every event written after the starting position.
+The handler will be called for every event appended after the starting position.

 <xode-group>
 <xode-block title="C#">